Skip to content

 If you’re a beginner, focus on these in order:

-1. Present tense — start here, it’s the most used
+1. Present tense — start here, most used

 2. Ir a + infinitive — for talking about the future (“going to”)